 This post is part of the series 'Vulnerabilities'.
 Be sure to check out the rest of the blog posts of the series!

-If your website allows the user to upload a zip file that will be extracted on the server, you should be very careful.
-Often websites are protected against uploading big files.
+If your website allows users to upload zip files that will be extracted on the server, you should be careful.
+Websites are often protected against uploading large files.
 By default, Kestrel and IIS limit the size of a request to 30MB.
 Apache and nginx also have limits.
-However, this limit only applied to the uploaded file, not to its decompressed size.
+However, this limit only applies to the uploaded file, not to its decompressed size.
 In the case of a zip file, a 10MB file can be compressed to a 281TB file (source).
-So, imagine a file of 30MB.
-If you choose to decompress the file in memory or on the disk, you may run out of memory or disk space very quickly.
+Imagine what a 30MB upload could expand to.
+If you decompress such a file in memory or on disk, you may run out of memory or disk space very quickly.
 This is a Denial-of-service (DOS) attack.

 const long MaxLength = 10 * 1024 * 1024; // 10MB